Seattle City Council votes 9-0 for scaled-down head tax on large employers

-The legislation calls for a tax of $275 per employee, per year on for-profit companies that gross at least $20 million per year in the city — down from a $500-per-head tax that Mayor Jenny Durkan had threatened to veto.
+The council approved a tax of $275 per employee, per year on for-profit companies that gross at least $20 million per year in the city — down from a $500-per-head tax Mayor Jenny Durkan had threatened to veto.

 The Seattle City Council voted unanimously Monday to adopt a new tax on the city’s largest employers to help address homelessness.